aws-samples/aws-iot-ota-deployment-tool/README.md

 OtaStressStart.sh parse the thingLists.txt and then starts the a deployment or repeated stress test.
 If you want to use your own job/stream documents, you can run OtaStressStart.sh without OtaEnvBuild.sh, and deploy jobs with your customized job/stream documents

 * ThingListFile:
-    *  for example Thinglist.txt like the above example
+    *  for example Thinglist.txt like the above example(do not include spaces in the path)
 * JobID:
     * input the job id you would like to use in the test, and you can track the status on IoT Console, the job will be deleted after the test is completed.
     * The scripts will automatically create the job document and create the job, but you cab also follow [this documentation](https://docs.aws.amazon.com/cli/latest/reference/iot/create-job.html) to customize the job document information.